Fifth Naveen Patnaik ministry: Brief history

 Entire cabinet was reshuffled on 5 June 2022.
 All ministers of previous cabinet resigned on 4 June 2022.
 Odisha Governor Ganeshi Lal administered the oath to the new ministers.
 Thirteen ministers were sworn in with Cabinet rank while eight were inducted as ministers of state.
 Nine ministers of the previous cabinet were retained.
-In a first, five women joined the ministry.
+In a first, five women minister joined the council of ministers.